Skip to content

 Maurices has been backed by the same private equity fund and group of investors since 2019, and that ownership structure remains in place.
 The transition involves a change in the advisory firm supporting the fund, with advisory responsibilities shifting to Torpen Capital.

-George Goldfarb has been named chief executive officer and chairman of Maurices as the Duluth-based retailer announced an administrative update to its governance structure in February.
+George Goldfarb has been named chief executive officer and chairman of Maurices as the Duluth-based retailer announced an administrative update to its governance structure.

 The company said the change does not affect ownership, operations, strategy or leadership continuity.